Esri/arcgis-maps-sdk-java-samples/map_view/change-viewpoint/README.md

 1. Create a new `ArcGISMap` and set it to the `MapView`.
 2. Change the map's `Viewpoint` using one of the available methods:
-  * Use `MapView.setViewpointAsync()` to pan to a viewpoint over the specified length of time.
+  * Use `mapView.setViewpointAsync()` to pan to a viewpoint over the specified length of time.
   * Use `MapView.setViewpointCenterAsync()` to center the viewpoint on a `Point` and set a distance from the ground using a scale.
   * Use `MapView.setViewpointGeometryAsync()` to set the viewpoint to a given `Geometry`.